Statistikk innhold

 The total population of enterprises abroad controlled from Norway is unknown, but we are sure that the most important enterprises are covered by the survey.
 To ensure highest degree of relevance at the lowest cost, we attach great importance to make sure the largest enterprises in the population are included in the sample, measured by the size of the variables to be reported.

-Last year's figures are revised upon publication.
+Last year’s figures are normally revised upon publication.
+Principles for revisions in Statistics Norway – SSB.